nick-w-nick/salsify-community/README.md

 <sub>[back to top](#table-of-contents)</sub>

 <h4 id="scripts" style="font-weight: 500;"><img align="center" src="assets/readme/scripts-icon.png">&nbsp;&nbsp;Scripts</img></h4>
 The following generic structure should be used for all scripts, regardless of the language.
-If this structure hinders functionality in your contribution, please note your reasoning within the PR so that the requirements can be adjusted to accomodate the addition.
+If this structure hinders functionality in your contribution, please note your reasoning within the PR so that the requirements can be adjusted to accommodate the addition.

 ```
 categories